PawanChaurasia/mcd_stitcher/README.md

 ### Requirements

+Python 3.10 - 3.12

-The following dependencies will installed:
+The following packages will installed automatically:

 - `click`
 - `numpy`